It's your right

 Cure hep C with pills in 8 - 12 weeks

 Treatment has changed and is easier than it’s ever been before.
-All it takes is one to three pills a day for 8-12 weeks to live free of hep C. Now, treatment has way less side effects.
-You can repeat treatment if you get hep C again (and again and again), and there are no injections.
+All it takes is one to three pills a day for 8-12 weeks to live free of hep C. Treatment has way less side effects, you can take the treatment again if you get hep C again (and again and again), and there are no injections.
 It’s Your Right.

 Take the first step, visit or call your nearest support location and talk to a peer today (people who have first-hand experience).